German Cockroach Extermination

-We suggest a commercially registered insecticide Bait application to exterminate German Cockroaches.
+We suggest a commercially registered insecticide Bait application to exterminate German Cockroach.

-Bait: It is a very palatable substance placed strategically so that the German Cockroaches may find it easily during the foraging activities.
+Bait: It is a very palatable substance placed strategically so that the German Cockroach may find it easily during the foraging activities.
 These pesticides are commercially registered with the ministry of the environment, and can only be deployed by a licensed exterminator.
-Once German Cockroaches ingests the deployed substance as a meal, it is considered to have had a lethal dose.
+Once German Cockroach ingests the deployed substance as a meal, it is considered to have had a lethal dose.

-The bait is not instantly lethal to the German Cockroaches.
-The advantage is that the bait will reach into German Cockroaches nesting areas and will affect all German Cockroaches.
-German Cockroaches would likely die off in the nesting areas and not in our living spaces.
-Since most baits are formulated such that they do not cause any immediate discomfort to the German Cockroaches ; they are likely to have multiple feedings and encourage other members to feed as well.
+The bait is not instantly lethal to the German Cockroach.
+The advantage is that the bait will reach into German Cockroach nesting areas and will affect all German Cockroach.
+German Cockroach would likely die off in the nesting areas and not in our living spaces.
+Since most baits are formulated such that they do not cause any immediate discomfort to the German Cockroach ; they are likely to have multiple feedings and encourage other members to feed as well.